|For our initial venture re-publishing

 Blue Book for Newton is both a genealogical aid and a document of a way of life that for the most part has vanished.
 That statement is based on the caption on the Title page that tells us that the book contains a "List of the Leading Residents, Societies, Clubs, Etc." One senses that there is some social selectivity implied, and the listing of clubs tends to corroborate this notion.

 We have compiled a list of the surnames that appear in the residential listings.
-We invite you to view it -- especially if you would like to determine that a particular surname appears before ordering the CD-ROM.
+We invite you to view it -- especially if you would like to determine that a particular surname appears before purchasing the download.
 Please to view the list of surnames included in the alphabetic directory listings in the Blue Book.

 Here are four rather unusual items in the Blue Book for Newton for 1910:

 We had previously issued this item as a CD-ROM, but have discontinued our CD-ROM business.
 We have made the Blue Book available as a download at a considerable savings to you.
 It is in the popular PDF format, permitting you to print selected pages, etc. The images are high resolution.
 While the CD cost $15, as a download the Blue Book is just $5.00.